dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-mongodb.md

 ...
 ```

-Note that for `test:watch` to know what has change within the application code, it relies on [git](https://git-scm.com/), so we had some additional instructions for it.
+Note that for `test:watch` to know what has changed within the application code, it relies on [git](https://git-scm.com/), so we had some additional instructions for it.

 Let's create `production.yml` in the root folder with the following content: